commonmark/commonmark.js/README.md

 - `smart`:  if `true`, straight quotes will be made curly, `--` will be changed to an en dash, `---` will be changed to an em dash, and `...` will be changed to ellipses.
+- `safe`: if `true`, raw HTML will not be passed through to HTML output (it will be replaced by comments), and potentially unsafe URLs in links and images (those beginning with `javascript:`, `vbscript:`, `file:`, and with a few exceptions `data:`) will be replaced with empty strings.

 It is also possible to override the `escape` and `softbreak` properties of a renderer.
 So, to make soft breaks render as hard